CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 from the code above:

-1. Define the range where we will start the append ( be aware that if that is used already the new information will be write in the next row)
+1. Define the range where I will start to append ( be aware that if that is used already the new information will be write in the next row)
-2. Define the values, the outer array define the data , inner array represent the rows (we haven define a `majorDimension` so the default is `ROW`).
+2. Define the values, the outer array define the data , inner array represent the rows (I haven't defined a `majorDimension` so the default is `ROW`).
-3. We create the `body`.
+3. I create the `body`.
-4. We use the function `append()` that will include the query parameter `valueInputOption`
+4. I use the function `append()` that will include the query parameter `valueInputOption`

 ![append.png](images/append.png){: .center}